 Back 4 Blood will be like Left 4 Dead but with lots of new features

+Turtle Rock has been transparent about Back 4 Blood innovating the Left 4 Dead formula since the beginning.
 As a spiritual successor to Left 4 Dead, Back 4 Blood will still see you shooting up a lot zombies, but it also promises to build on that with lots of new features that will set the new IP apart.
-In the FAQ the community manager wrote: “you'll be able to shoot up a lot of zombies like in Left 4 Dead, but there's a whole lot of new stuff in Back 4 Blood which makes it unique”.
-The studio is still keeping very quiet about these new features, but it has confirmed it will not be a battle royale game and will include PVP and a campaign.
+Early on in development, the community manager wrote in the FAQ: "you'll be able to shoot up a lot of zombies like in Left 4 Dead, but there's a whole lot of new stuff in Back 4 Blood which makes it unique."

-Back 4 Blood will be set in an entirely new game universe
+Back 4 Blood is set in an entirely new game universe

 Warner Bros.
 Interactive Entertainment president David Haddad spoke about the multiplayer FPS in a news release in March, saying that the publisher is excited to "create a new gaming universe build specifically with the large co-op Zombie shooter community in mind."
 Since it's not a sequel, it was a given that'd it make a departure away from setting in the Left 4 Dead games.
 But we can't but wonder how far it’ll stray from the settings in America and it if will include any subtle nods or easter eggs to Left 4 Dead.